OfficeDev/office-js-docs-pr/docs/overview/create-an-office-add-in-from-script-lab.md

 You need to create the standalone add-in project which will be the new development location for your snippet code.

-Run the command `yo office --projectType taskpane --ts true --host <host> --name "basic-sample"`, where `<host>` is one of the following values.
+Run the command `yo office --projectType taskpane --ts true --host <host> --name "my-add-in"`, where `<host>` is one of the following values.

 - excel
 - outlook